deanturpin/thelaststraw/readme.md

 Image by [Plastic Soup Foundation](https://www.facebook.com/PlasticSoupFoundation/).

+# Recipes
-# Granola
+## Granola
-I've been thinking about this granola for a while and finally found some dried fruit that doesn't come in a plastic bag.
-It's basically 300g of oats and then 60g of anything else you have to hand.
+I've been thinking about this granola for a while.
+It's quite hard to buy dried fruit without also buying a plastic bag.

 ![](images/granola.jpg)

-__From hiSbe Food CIC (loose):__

-- 300g large oats
+* 300g large oats
-- 60g cacao nibs
+* 60g cacao nibs
-- 60g dried goji berries
+* 60g dried goji berries

-__From Waitrose:__

-- 60g Silverspoon UK-grown caster sugar (paper bag)
+* 60g Silverspoon UK-grown caster sugar (paper bag)

-__From Adam the apiarist - Surrey Honey (glass jar):__

-- 60g Surrey honey
+* 60g Surrey honey

-__From Taj (glass jar)__

-- 60g coconut oil
+* 60g coconut oil

 Combine everything bar the berries (lest they burn), spread on a tray and cook at 200C for 8 minutes until brown (give it a stir around halfway through).
 I